Accessing NSW department schools as a non-employee

 What activities can you do with this access?

-You can access any NSW Department of Education School and volunteer with students and perform general child-related activities in an unpaid capacity, including:
+You can access any NSW public school to undertake approved volunteer activities involving children in an unpaid capacity only, including:

 • volunteering as a parent, carer or close relative volunteer